 Storage

 The primary use of a DDS is to store your active project files.
 This means you need to ensure you have enough space to store everything.
 When planning, try to predict how much storage you will need, and then set up your DDS with more than you think you need.
-That might mean buying more space on your cloud service account, or buying extra drives for your local storage system.
+That might mean buying more space on your cloud service account or buying extra drives for your local storage system.
 In 2018, storage is relatively cheap, so buying more than you think you’ll need won’t be a huge drain on your budget.

 Beyond judgement of storage space, you may also want to consider the types of data and documents you’ll be storing, and how they’ll be used during the project.
 For example, if you are collecting large images and videos, you may want to provide local storage for people working with those files, as accessing them remotely might put strain on your network.